FreespiritD/sdroxide/docs/USER_MANUAL.md

 The **SAT** button in the System box opens the satellite window: pick a bird, lock on, and every voice and digital mode works through it with Doppler corrected continuously.
-The chip glows green while a lock is running, because the correction keeps being applied whether or not the window is open.
+The button glows green while a lock is running, because the correction keeps being applied whether or not the window is open.

 **The picker** lists every satellite the station tracks — the amateur group